zumiez/bimbly/README.md

 nimble.menu.grep /read/
 ```

 I have menu returning the underlying Array data structure so that it can be operated on.
-If you'd like it more readable you can print it cleanly using `puts` in front.
+If you'd like it more readable you can print it cleanly using `puts nimble.menu`.

 Each method that has been generated will load information about the call into the `nimble` object.
 We can inspect the information loaded before making a call to the Nimble device using the following methods.